Click here to edit using the old editor

 You will prepare for the start of your career as a graduate physiotherapist.
 You will learn to integrate previous learning into more complex cases and develop management and leadership skills, including undertaking a research project.
 The emphasis is on you graduating as an independent, lifelong learner ready to take on the role of a registered physiotherapist.

-• People with Complex Conditions
+• Management Of Complex Conditions

 • Physiotherapy Practice 3